oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 When a port's health state changes, the event
 ::${T}_SYSMAN_EVENT_TYPE_FABRIC_PORT_HEALTH is triggered.

+The API provides the current transmit and receive bitrate of each port.
-The API permits measuring the receive and transmit bandwidth flowing through each port.
-It also provides the maximum receive and transmit speed (frequency/number of lanes) of each port and the current speeds which can be lower if operating in a degraded state.
-Note that a port's receive and transmit speeds are not necessarily the same.
+It also permits measuring the receive and transmit bandwidth flowing through each port - these metrics include the protocal overhead in addition to traffic generated by the devices.

 Since ports can pass data directly through to another port, the measured bandwidth at a port can be higher than the actual bandwidth generated by